paldhous/ucb/2015/dataviz/md_raw/class13.md

 ##### Line chart with Highcharts

 Now we'll draw a similar chart using the [Highcharts](http://www.highcharts.com/).
-(Note that Highcharts does require a [paid license](http://shop.highsoft.com/highcharts.html) for use on commercial websites.)
+(Note that Highcharts requires a [paid license](http://shop.highsoft.com/highcharts.html) for use on commercial websites.)

 The basic code is similar to before, except that it uses the rCharts function `hPlot()`: